When Schizophrenia Appears

 "Patients don't understand that they've been sick or what has to be done about it.
 This makes it hard to keep them motivated to stay in treatment.
 Counseling can help."

-Jewell says effective therapy teaches patients and families about the illness -- "what can make it worse, what can make it better, and how to deal with hallucinations.”
+Effective therapy teaches patients and families about the illness -- "what can make it worse, what can make it better, and how to deal with hallucinations,” Jewell says.

-For example, therapy can help patients learn to ignore the voices they may be hearing, Jewell says.
+For example, therapy can help patients learn to ignore voices they hear.
 Counseling should also address substance abuse and social withdrawal, which are common problems for people with schizophrenia.

 Train the Brain